 Building up strong relationships with the right journalists over time can really help your business.
 But be patient; blockbuster coverage doesn’t happen overnight.
 Don’t spam or annoy contacts, but keep trying with new people and new ideas.
 If you really have something interesting and unique to say somebody will bite eventually.

+4. Spread the wordIf you don’t have enough time to contact a lot of journalists, press release distribution services can get your news out to a large number of news outlets.
+Try Huddlebuy; we’re offering a discount on distribution through leading supplier PR newswire.
 A good strategy is to target some key journalists or influencers yourself, combined with a wider press release distribution to get your story out there to a wider audience.

+Services such as Pitch Engine are good for creating a company profile and bringing together a number of sources of information for the press onto one page.
+Next time: more tips to make sure you cover that coverage.
 Andy Yates, entrepreneur and director of Huddlebuy.co.uk, the daily deals site for entrepreneurs gives Real Business readers regular money-saving tips to help business owners save thousands of pounds.

 Share this story